platformsh/platformsh-docs/docs/src/tutorials/restrict-service-access.md

                     main: ro
 ```

-## 2. Grant your application access to the new endpoints
+## 2. Grant your app access to the new endpoints

-Edit your `.platform.app.yaml` file and add new relationships to your new endpoints.
+Edit your `.platform.app.yaml` file and add new relationships to your new endpoints:

 ```yaml {location=".platform.app.yaml"}
 relationships: